Illinois Library Association: Organizational structure

-The association has five full-time staff members and is governed by a sixteen-member executive board, made up of elected officers.
+The association has seven full-time staff members and is governed by a sixteen-member executive board, made up of elected officers.

 Activities

 Library advocacy

 Throughout the year, the Illinois Library Association monitors legislative activity at the state and national level, preparing for both challenges and opportunities.
 In countering legislation that restricts intellectual freedom, the profession advocates for a future of free and open access to information.
-In providing information to legislators and supporting legislation that improves library resources, the association is an advocate for change that will increase opportunities for all citizens.
-Timely alerts on pending legislation mobilize citizens to contact their representatives.
 The association also maintains legislative counsel in the state capital during the legislative session and works with the state library and other groups to maximize public benefit from available resources.

-Major Publications
+Major publications

 The Illinois Library Association Reporter is a quarterly publication intended to explore new ideas and practices from all types of libraries and library systems; examine the challenges facing the profession; and inform the library community and its supporters with news and comment about important issues.
 The Reporter has been in publication since 1983 and it is indexed by EBSCO in Library & Information Science Source.

 The Illinois Library Association E-Newsletter is an email newsletter intended to alert and inform the ILA membership about issues and events that are considered significant by the general media.
 The E-Newsletter is sent free to the ILA membership and subscribers in the general public.

 In 2019, the association produced and printed Serving Our Public 4.0: Standards for Illinois Public Libraries.
 State law requires Illinois public libraries to "provide, as determined by the State Librarian, library services which either meet or show progress toward meeting Illinois library standards, as most recently adopted by the Illinois Library Association."

-Illinois Library Laws and Rules in Effect January 2020 is a compilation of all current laws and rules affecting library service in Illinois.
-New rules governing including regional library system membership, reciprocal borrowing, and state grants that took effect in July 2012 are included plus changes in the ethics statutes.
+Illinois Library Laws and Rules in Effect January 2024 is a compilation of all current laws and rules affecting library service in Illinois.
+This publication reflects all changes to laws affecting libraries passed by the Illinois General Assembly since the previous 2020 edition.
+Includes an index for easy reference.